 Reporting on a recent survey of 317 CFOs, Retail Wire notes 74% intend to move at least five percent of their previous on-site workforce to permanent remote positions.
 The other quarter plan to transition at least 20% of their workers to remote positions.

 The leading struggle for remote workers is team communication with 17% reporting frustrations.
-As teams utilize multiple, sometimes unsecure platforms, coordinating and security are an issue.
-With Bindy, you can bring your DMs and content onto one secure platform accessible on any device.
+As teams utilize multiple, sometimes unsecure platforms, coordination and security are an issue.
+It is essential to bring your district managers and stores onto a single platform accessible from anywhere and on any device.

-Remote workers also report frustration with hardware compatibility to home office setups.
+Remote workers also report frustration with hardware compatibility and home office setups.
 Cloud based platforms (such as Bindy) require no additional hardware.
-Additionally, Bindy handles updates automatically so teams are always working with an up-to-date platform.
+Additionally, a cloud-based platform typically updates automatically so users are always working with up-to-date features and functions.

 Create your forms

-Use Bindy’s intuitive form builder, online or with Excel and upload, to build your operations, loss prevention, health and safety, or merchandising checklists/forms.
-Alternatively, you can copy a public form from our extensive library of professionally vetted forms.
+Use the platform’s form builder, online or with Excel and upload, to build your operations, loss prevention, health and safety, or merchandising checklists/forms.
+Alternatively, you can copy a public form from a library of professionally vetted forms.
 Set your permissions and restrictions.
 Choose who on your team can use the checklist, when they can use the checklist, and where they can use it.